liferay/liferay-blade-samples/maven/blade.language/README.markdown

         -liferay-aggregate-resource-bundles: \
             blade.language

     This approach has the advantage of easier extensibility.
-Only the common language modules need to be built and redeployed when keys change for all modules using them to automatically pick up the changes while staying clear of implementation details.
+When language keys change, only the common language modules must be built and redeployed for the modules referencing them to recognize their updates.

 Visit the
 [blade.language.web README](https://github.com/liferay/liferay-blade-samples/tree/master/liferay-gradle/blade.language.web/README.markdown)